ops-catalog/specification/docs/discovery/specification.md

 |mergeRight|Use discovered object as the base and override with attributes found in catalog|
 |replace|Replace discovered item with original item from the catalog|

+Discovery Instances are enabled by default.
+At times, we may want to disable a declared discovery instance and for this we have the ```enabled``` flag.